 monitor, a smaller digital potentiometer and better layout.

 Above is a side view of how the driver looks like.

-The new driver requires a small tweak in the firmware, but I got
+The new driver requires a small tweak in the original firmware

-This was assembled into the SK98 host the same way.
+Like before, the GXB20 V2 driver was assembled into a SK98 host.
 Note the use

-of Arctic silver thermal paste between the MCPCB and the
+of Arctic Silver Ceramique thermal paste between the MCPCB and the

 aluminium pill.
 The result is a new GXB20 V2 flashlight with a